Reno Elks Lodge #597 History

 "The Coronavirus Pandemic"

 In February of 2020, the Coronavirus (COVID-19) global pandemic gripped the world, which prompted national and state protocols to be enforced and the Lodge to temporarily shut down.
 Because of the fluctuating mandates, conducting Lodge business was not on stable ground and our "new normal" would see many twists and turns to our daily activities.
 Through it all, the Lodge managed to open the Swimming Pool for the 2020 season, keep the Bar & Kitchen facilities running on a limited basis & still maintain its membership.
+As the pandemic came under control in Northern Nevada, the Lodge gradually reopened its doors to the members.
+By April 29, 2021, the lodge had reopened to 80% capacity and hosted the Nevada State Elks Association Convention.
+Finally, on June 1, 2021, the results of the pandemic had subsided to the point where the Lodge could be fully reopened with minimal restrictions from the state.
+However, normal operations will take some time after 14months of basic inactivity.

 Fires, floods, and financial woes over the years; and even a worldwide pandemic which temporarily closed the Lodge doors for more than a year, have not detered the Reno Elks Lodge from their storied past through the rich traditions of Charity, Justice, Brotherly Love and Fidelity which are as prevelant today as they were 120 years ago.